Meditate to Win

 If you’re trying to master a game, you want to hit the ball many, many times.
 Notice when you hit it right, notice when you hit it wrong: What was the difference?
 See if you can recreate the way you hit it right.
 Again and again and again.

 The same principle applies here at the end of each meditation.
-Take a little time to think—when did the mind settle down really well?
+Take a little time to reflect: When did the mind settle down really well?
 What was the best spot during the hour’s meditation?
 Where were you focused?
 What was the breath like?
 What had you been doing leading up to that?
 If you’re really mindful, you should be able to remember.
-You take what you can observe—however well you’ve observed your mind—and then you try to apply that knowledge next time around to see if it still works.
+Then take what you can observe—however well you’ve observed your mind—and try to apply that knowledge the next time around to see if it still works.

 And again, you’re taking this as a game.
 If it doesn’t work the next time around, it doesn’t mean you’re a failure.
 It just means that maybe the mind is more complex than you thought.
 Maybe there was more going on than you thought.
 So look again, more carefully this time.

-Take it as a challenge.
-It’s a friendly challenge because these are friendly duties.
+Take it as a challenge—a friendly challenge, because these are friendly duties.
 This is a friendly game.
 The only losers in here are your defilements.
 So this is a game that should be entertaining.
-If you get grim about it, you find it hard to stick with it.
+If you get grim about it, you’ll find it hard to stick with it.

 There’s that story that Ajaan Fuang tells about Ajaan Mun.
 When Ajaan Fuang went to stay with him, he was still young.
-There was a nun’s community down the road where the monks would go past on their alms round.
-And one of the nuns took a liking to Ajaan Fuang.
-She started knitting little things for his spoons, fixing special central Thai food for him.
+There was a nun’s community down the road past which the monks would go on their daily alms round.
+One of the nuns took a liking to Ajaan Fuang.
+She started knitting little things for his spoons, fixing special central Thai food for him, that kind of thing.

 Ajaan Mun noticed this.
-The first thing he wanted to look at was Ajaan Fuang’s reaction.
+The first thing he looked at was Ajaan Fuang’s reaction.
 Ajaan Fuang wasn’t interested, so then Ajaan Mun decided to help the nun.

-Then he told them a story about Lady Visākhā seeing lots of groups of people observing the eight precepts.
-So she went to see why they were doing it.
+Then he told them a story about Lady Visākhā seeing lots of groups of people observing the eight precepts, and she wanted to know why.

 She asked some old people why they were observing the eight precepts, and they said they wanted to go to heaven after they died.
 Then she went from group to group and finally got to a group of young women.
 She asked them why they were observing the eight precepts.
 They said, “We want something better than heaven.
 We want a husband.”